 |Standardized Test Scores||Considered|

-To apply, all applicants to Wagner College must submit the following items.
-Double check with Wagner College's admissions department to confirm all application materials and requirements.
+To apply to Wagner College, all applicants must submit the following items.
+Check with Wagner College's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|

 |Other Requirements||√||√||√||Test optional policy|

 |Transcript of High School Record||√|

 |Minimum High School GPA (On 4.0 Scale)||2.5||3|

 Students admitted to Wagner College have an average unweighted GPA of 3.5.

 Out of all students that were admitted, 40% submitted a class rank.
 At Wagner College 18% of students ranked in the top 10% of their graduating class in high school, 37% were in the top 25% and 76% were in the top 50%.

 At Wagner College, student GPAs fall in the following ranges.